Acetaminophen Warnings

 Acetaminophen overdose symptoms may not appear immediately and can take up to 24 hours, according to the Cleveland Clinic.
 Keep track of when you took Tylenol or other acetaminophen and the form taken — tablets, capsules or liquid.

-- Occurs in the first 24 hours after ingesting too much acetaminophen.
-People usually experience nausea, tiredness (fatigue), anorexia, vomiting, paleness (pallor) and excessive sweating (diaphoresis).
+Occurs in the first 24 hours after ingesting too much acetaminophen.
+People may experience nausea, tiredness (fatigue), anorexia, vomiting, paleness (pallor) and excessive sweating (diaphoresis).
+Many people have no symptoms in Phase I.

-- Occurs about 24 to 72 hours after ingestion.
+Occurs about 24 to 72 hours after ingestion.
 Symptoms may include right upper quadrant abdominal pain, nausea and vomiting.
 People may also experience a fast heartbeat and low blood pressure.
+At this stage, blood tests show that the liver is functioning abnormally.

-- Applies to those who survive Phase III.
-This time in recovery lasts from four days up to three weeks, during which the symptoms resolve.
+Applies to those who survive Phase III.
+If liver and/or other organ failure is not fatal, the time of recovery may last from four days up to three weeks, during which the symptoms resolve.

 The Cleveland Clinic reports that about 50,000 ER visits annually are because of acetaminophen overdose or toxicity.
 Acetaminophen overuse also causes 1,600 cases of acute liver failure and 500 deaths annually in the U.S. According to UCI Health, it’s also the top reason for poison control center calls.